Applications are currently not being

 The Computer Science Department at FSU as an NSA/DHS Center of Academic Excellence in Cyber Defense (CAE-CD) and Research (CAE-R) stands ready to help build

 CyberCorps®: Scholarship For Service (SFS)

-equivalent to the length of their scholarship (up to three years).
+equivalent to the length of their scholarship (up to three years, minimum one year).
 As a result of the SFS program,

 federal agencies are able to select from a highly qualified pool of student applicants for internships and permanent

 The SFS program is offered by the National Science Foundation (NSF) and co-sponsored by the Department of Homeland Security (DHS).